Philippe-dev/related/README.md

 It is possible to include a *.php file in a page, it will be executed on public side.
 It may be used for example to create a contact form.
 It is also possible to include any *.html ordinary file, or a *.html file with Dotclear's template tags, which will be executed on public page as well.

-# Installation
+## Installation

 You can install the plugin from your dotclear administration area.

-# Contributing
+## Contributing

-If you have ideas to improve that plugin, feel free to add an issue or even better send me a pull request.
-If you find a bug, fill an issue.
+If you have ideas to improve that plugin, feel free to add an issue or, even better, send me a pull request.
+If you find a bug, please fill an issue.